Visit the Rainbow Community Calendar to see what's happening this week!

 For Two-Spirit and Indigiqueer People

-SPECTRUM acknowledges the truth that the Indigenous Peoples of this land recognise Two-Spirit as a sacred way of being, an individual who carries in them the medicines and teaching of many genders and sexualities.
+Spectrum acknowledges the truth that the Indigenous Peoples of this land recognise Two-Spirit as a sacred way of being, an individual who carries in them the medicines and teaching of many genders and sexualities.
 This traditional regard for Two-Spirit peoples has set them apart in their knowledge and they have always been regarded as important, respected, and fully accepted members of their communities.
 The histories and teachings of Two-Spirit peoples have always influenced and added to Indigenous ways of knowing.

-SPECTRUM is committed to working towards reconciliation and ensuring that our programs, services, and practices are culturally relevant and accessible to Indigenous peoples in our community.
+Spectrum is committed to working towards reconciliation and ensuring that our programs, services, and practices are culturally relevant and accessible to Indigenous peoples in our community.

 For us, "Indigiqueer" extends to those who may be Indigenous, queer and from a place other than Turtle Island.